 - Have you lived in your property since before 1 January 1996?

 - Have you had less than a 4 week break in your entitlement? for example, have you not been away from your property for more than 4 continuous weeks (other than any period where a fire, flood, explosion or natural catastrophe made the property uninhabitable)?

 Please note this is a non exhaustive list and if you have any queries, then please contact us for more information.

-Most appeals must be made before May 2014 so it is important that you contact us without delay.
+Most appeals must be made before May 2014.